How Reading and Math Leverage Each Other

 A MiddleWeb Blog

-The good news is that no matter which side you are on, by identifying what effective readers and effective mathematicians do, we can use the strengths from one content area to capitalize on the other.
+The good news is that no matter which side you’re on, by identifying what effective readers and mathematicians do, we can use strengths from one content area to capitalize on the other.

 I had this particular aha moment in July 2017 after attending a session titled How to Connect Math and Literacy: Get Students Reading, Writing, and Speaking in Math Class by Alex Kajitani, California Teacher of the Year.